fraganator/archive-cache-manager/README.md

 A LaunchBox plugin which caches extracted ROM archives, letting you play games faster.
 Also allows launching individual files from archives, and loading preferred file types from an archive.

 ## New in v2.15
+* New _extract-xiso_ option for Xbox iso conversion
+    * Full iso files (redump) automatically converted and cached in xiso format
+    * Supports both zipped and unzipped iso files
+    * Requires _extract-xiso.exe_ to be added to the `ArchiveCacheManager\Extractors` folder
-* Reduced archive cache path length, avoiding path too long errors
+* Reduced archive cache path lengths, avoiding path too long errors
 * Small performance improvement when checking many file priorities
-* Smart Extract uses Priority to select file in case where individual ROM file not previously selected
+* Smart Extract uses Priority to select file from archive in case where individual ROM file not previously selected
 * Fix incorrect path for auto generated M3Us when Launch Path is not Default
 * Fix background thread issue when Batch Cache Games window closed while still calculating archive sizes
 * Interface tweaks